 How the scheme operates

-- Council will need to be shown the concession card so that details can be recorded on the voucher.
+Council issues Desexing Vouchers at the Greater Shepparton City Council office, 90 Welsford Street Shepparton during opening hours.
+Pet owners will need to show their eligible concession card so that details can be recorded on the voucher.

-- The vouchers carry an expiry date of one month from the date of issue by the council.
+The vouchers carry an expiry date of one month from the date of issue by Council.

-- Only vouchers issued by council can be used to access the scheme.
-Pet owners who falsify a voucher will have to repay council and the veterinary practitioner the discounted fee.
+Only vouchers issued by Council can be used to access the scheme and only at participating Veterinary clinics.
+Pet owners who falsify a voucher will have to repay Council and the veterinary practitioner the discounted fee.

 - The scheme is only available to residents within Greater Shepparton municipality.